ong-ck/tp/docs/DeveloperGuide.md

 ![](.\\UML\\Add.png "AddCommand Class Diagram")

 The `AddCommand` component
-- can check if the file to be added into our CLIAlgo exists within the same directory as the program
+- can check if the CS2040CFile to be added into our CLIAlgo exists within the same directory as the program
-- can check for the type of file, whether it is `.txt` or `.cpp` based on the name of the file
+- can check for the type of CS2040CFile, whether it is `.txt` or `.cpp` based on the name of the CS2040CFile
 - can ensure that there are no files with repeated names such that all names of files added are unique